Zanzibar Travel Guide + 5 Things You Should Know

 the rock restaurant zanzibar

-Tip #3 – Splurge on a nice hotel
+3. Splurge on a nice hotel

-It is your honeymoon after all, so treat yourself to a ‘fancy’ hotel – ideally on the beach.
+Why not treat yourself to a ‘fancy’ hotel for your time in Zanzibar – ideally on the beach?
 We chose the Spice Island Resort in Jambiani.
-The unique selling point for the Spice Island Resort is the jetty extending into the bright blue Indian ocean.
-You can sunbathe on the jetty, swim off its wooden steps or enjoy a cocktail at sundown.
-The hotel also has a large swimming pool, a Spa and a large restaurant.
-They were also nice enough to organize a private dinner on the beach for our honeymoon.
-A very special touch.
+The unique selling point for the Spice Island Resort is the jetty extending into the bright blue Indian Ocean.
+You can sunbathe on the jetty, swim off its wooden steps, or enjoy a cocktail at sundown.

 We’re so glad we made the effort to watch the sunset every night of our honeymoon in Zanzibar.
 Some of the sunset highlights for our honeymoon were at the jetty at Spice Island in Jambiani or as previously mentioned the Beach House in Stonetown.

 One of the best ways to watch the magnificent Zanzibar sunset is on a traditional Dhow sunset tour from Stonetown.
-A dhow is a popular boat type used in Zanzibar and is from the Arabian region – it’s very photogenic with its two large unusual masts.
+A dhow is a popular boat type used in Zanzibar and is from the Arabian region – it’s very photogenic with its two large, unusual masts.

 Can you swim in the ocean in Zanzibar?

-You can definitely swim in the ocean in Zanzibar – in fact we made sure to swim a few times a day.
-In the Southeast where we stayed the water is gorgeously turquoise but it can be windy and so the water tends to be choppier.
-Keep in mind that Paje & Jambiani beach are very popular windsurfing destinations.
-When the tide goes out you can walk over the rock pools for quite a while and spot crabs and small fish.
+You can definitely swim in the ocean in Zanzibar – in fact, we made sure to swim a few times a day.
+In the Southeast, where we stayed, the water is gorgeously turquoise, but it can be windy, so the water tends to be choppier.
+Keep in mind that Paje and Jambiani Beach are very popular windsurfing destinations.
+When the tide goes out, you can walk over the rock pools for quite a while and spot crabs and small fish.
 Pretty cool!

 If you’re a confident swimmer you can book a private snorkelling tour to Mnemba island, which also includes the chance to swim with wild dolphins!